 You will be doing a lot of driving on this trip, so make sure your pet is up for the adventure (and most are!).
 Bring along your pet’s favorite carrier and some comfort items to keep him/her occupied.

 You need to be sure you bring a leash with you at all times.
-In addition, have plenty of ‘poop’ bags in order to clean up after your pet, and do not forget the water and food dishes.
+In addition, have plenty of ‘poop’ bags to clean up after your pet, and do not forget the water and food dishes.
 While you’re at it, remember to bring your normal pet food with you, as it is important to retain as much of your pet’s normal routine as possible.

 Bonus Tip: Bring some creature comforts from home to make your pet feel at ease.
 Beds, toys, and special blankets can all help your four-legged friend better adjust to their new, albeit temporary, home.

-It is our hope that this guide will help you in planning for a most memorable vacation in the Smoky Mountains.
+We hope that this guide will help you in planning for a most memorable vacation in the Smoky Mountains.
 This is a lot to take in, but if you will look through all that there is to do, you will be well on your way to enjoying every moment of your trip.
 Once you have visited this spectacular area of the country, you will want to see other nearby regions as well.
-Look for more guides to come from us in the future on topics such as attractions in Sevierville and Pigeon Forge, full restaurant lists, free things to do, best attractions for the family, and more.
+Look for more guides to come from us in the future on topics such as attractions in Sevierville and Pigeon Forge, full restaurant lists, free things to do, the best attractions for the family, and more.

 Please feel free to contact Diamond Mountain Rentals anytime for more information or if you have any questions at all.